Information About Condominiums

 Need More Information?

 Condo Addendum used when making an offer to purchase.
 If you are planning on getting an FHA mortgage make sure you check the FHA approved list, to see if the condominium complex is approved.
 Thinking of buying VA?
 They're a little harder to get approved and the website of approved complexes has had some issues but contact us and we can check it for you.
+If you need a status letter, master deed, bi-laws or a questionnaire you can try Condo Certs to see if your complex is listed.

 Rooms consultants are available to answer your questions, discuss your options, and help navigate you through the process.